AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ### Example: Lets install Firefox

-Normally on WINDOWS you go to the Mozilla Firefox website go to the download page.
+Normally on Windows you go to the Mozilla Firefox website go to the download page.
 Download the executable and run it.
 Then you wait till it's finished installing.

 How's that on our Raspbian?